 What is a moodboard?

-When it comes to updating the look of a room, you can have so many ideas and inspirations it’s hard to keep track – that’s why we want to introduce you to moodboards.
+When it comes to updating the look of a room, you can have so many ideas and inspirations it’s hard to keep track – that’s why we want to share our secrets to the perfect moodboard.
 If you’ve ever tried one before you will know they are the perfect place to gather your thoughts and help visualise the end result.

 Consisting of images, swatches, paint samples and more, moodboards are the perfect way to explore colour, texture and pattern in an inexpensive and easy way.
 You can play around with several ideas and even consider a few design risks; if it doesn’t work out simply clear the pieces and start again.